muggy8/mobile-debug/readme.md

 	</tr>
 </table>

 In the console view. you can type anything into the input block and execute the script.
 Doing this will clear the input area. if you want to load in a previous input, you can click on the "Input: ..." chunk in the console output to load that chunk of code into the input area.
 If you output an object, you can double click that object to view the properties of that object.
-This action is recurisve
+This action is recursive

 <table>
 	<tr>